Greece

-Greece, (Note: Ελλάδα, /el/, or Ελλάς, /el/.) officially the Hellenic Republic, (Note: Ελληνική Δημοκρατία, /el/.) is a country in Southeast Europe.
-Located on the southern tip of the Balkan peninsula, it shares land borders with Albania to the northwest, North Macedonia and Bulgaria to the north, and Turkey to the east.
-The Aegean Sea lies to the east of the mainland, the Ionian Sea to the west, and the Sea of Crete and the Mediterranean Sea to the south.
-Greece has the longest coastline on the Mediterranean basin, spanning thousands of islands and nine traditional geographic regions.
-It has a population of over 10 million.
-Athens is the nation's capital and largest city, followed by Thessaloniki, Patras and Heraclion.
+Greece, (Note: Ελλάδα, /el/, or Ελλάς, /el/.) officially the Hellenic Republic, (Note: Ελληνική Δημοκρατία, /el/.) is a country located mostly on the Balkan peninsula of Southeastern Europe, with thousands of islands extending geographically to Asia Minor.
+It has a population of around 10 million.
+With nine regions and up to 227 inhabited islands, it has the longest coastline on the Mediterranean.
+The Ionian Sea is west of the mainland, Albania northwest, and North Macedonia and Bulgaria north.
+Turkey is east both by land and the Aegean Sea.
+The capital, Athens, is the largest Greek city, followed by Thessaloniki and Patras.

-Greece is considered the cradle of Western civilisation and the birthplace of democracy, Western philosophy, Western literature, historiography, political science, major scientific and mathematical principles, theatre, and the Olympic Games.
+At the crossroads of Europe, Asia and Africa, Greece is often considered the cradle of Western civilisation, Western philosophy, and Western literature, but also had a profound influence on the Eastern world, including on Egypt, Iran, Anatolia, India and later on the Islamic world.
+Through the Ancient Greeks, Greece is the birthplace of democracy, historiography, political science, major scientific and mathematical principles, theatre, and the Olympic Games.
 The Ancient Greeks were organised into independent city-states, or poleis (singular polis), that spanned the Mediterranean and Black seas.
 Philip II of Macedon united most of present-day Greece in the fourth century BC, with his son Alexander the Great conquering much of the known ancient world from the Near East to northwestern India.
 The subsequent Hellenistic period saw the height of Greek culture and influence in antiquity.
 Greece was annexed by Rome in the second century BC and became an integral part of the Roman Empire and its continuation, the Byzantine Empire, where Greek culture and language were dominant.
-The Greek Orthodox Church, which emerged in the first century AD, helped shape modern Greek identity and transmitted Greek traditions to the wider Orthodox world.
+The Greek Orthodox Church helped shape modern Greek identity and transmitted Greek traditions to the wider Orthodox world.